 They will work closely with your consultant and GP.
 They will also refer you to other services who may be required to support your ongoing care.
 Our Parkinson’s specialist nurses also work closely pharmacists, physiotherapists, speech and language therapists and occupational therapists.
 They also work with community matrons, district nurses and other specialist nurses, together with other agencies such as adult social care and Parkinson’s UK.

 Our Parkinson’s nurse specialists will monitor and recommend medication changes with your consultant and GP.
 They may be able to prescribe Parkinson’s related medication for you.
 They will use their specialist expertise to ensure you gain the maximum benefit from your medication.

 For more details of our services, read our Parkinson's nurse specialist leaflet (PDF, 64 KB).

 Our Adult Speech and Language Therapy service sees many people who have difficulties in speech, communication and/or swallowing arising from Parkinson’s disease.

 The earliest sign of difficulty is often a loss of loudness of speech.
 You may also notice a lack of melody or intonation in your voice and a mild reduction in the clarity of your speech.
 You may experience swallowing difficulties at a later stage.

-Everyone is at different stages of Parkinson’s Disease and has different needs, to ensure we are able to support you we offer a range of interventions ranging from intensive treatment (Lee Silverman Voice treatment), to more general support and advice aimed at helping you and your family to cope more easily with your difficulty.
+Everyone is at different stages of Parkinson’s disease and has different needs, to ensure we are able to support you we offer a range of interventions ranging from intensive treatment (Lee Silverman Voice treatment), to more general support and advice aimed at helping you and your family to cope more easily with your difficulty.

-9am – 5pm Monday to Friday
+9am to 5pm, Monday to Friday.